Training Center & Apprenticeship Information

 Before you apply to be an Apprentice Ironworker, there are some things you need to know.

 - All Apprentices must have a reliable means of transportation to and from every class and/or job assignment.

-- Apprentices must be able to lift 75 lbs. of tools in all shapes in sizes, from the ground to over the head.
+- Apprentices must be able to lift 75 lbs. of tools in all shapes and sizes, from the ground to over the head.

 - Regular drug testing will be required through the Ironworker Management Progressive Action Cooperative Trust (IMPACT).

 - Apprentices will be offered work assignments such as structural, reinforcing, ornamental, heavy maintenance or other ironworking projects.
 Apprentices must be willing to accept all work assignments.